hairypoppins/lightdesk/README.md

 This lists all of the light objects in the current scene.
 The toggle buttons above may be used to filter the list by light type.
 Standard filter and sort by name options are available from the drop-down section at the foot of the list.

+Lights are assigned to channels, with channels exposing controls to adjust the associated light's properties.
-Select a light in the list and click the Add button to create a new lighting channel and assign the selected light to it.
-Alternatively, click Add All to quickly create channels for all the lights currently displayed in the light list.
-Click Delete All to delete all current channels, or remove specific channels by clicking the Delete button in the channel headers.
+* Select a light in the Scene Lights list and click the Add button to create a new lighting channel and assign the selected light to it.
+This option is disabled if the currently selected light has already been assigned to a channel.
+* Click Fill to quickly create channels for all the lights currently displayed in the lights list.
+Only lights that are not currently assigned to a channel will be added.
+* Click Purge to immediately remove all current channels.
+Channels can also be removed individually by clicking the Delete button in each channel header.

 ![Channels](channels.png)